derrod/legendary/README.md

-  --force-upload      Force upload even if local saves are older --force-download    Force download even if local saves are newer --save-path <path>  Override savegame path (only if app name is specified)
+  --force-upload      Force upload even if local saves are older --force-download    Force download even if local saves are newer --save-path <path>  Override savegame path (only if app name is specified) --disable-filters   Disable save game file filtering (in case it breaks)
 ````